P. W. Botha: Parliamentary career

+Botha inspects the guard of honour with General Constand Viljoen in 1984.

 Botha was elected to parliament in 1948 as an MP for the National Party from the constituency of George.
 His entry into politics coincided with the National Party's rise to power under Prime Minister D.F.
 Malan, whos government formally instituted the policy of Apartheid.
 As a staunch supporter of Afrikaner nationalism, Botha aligned himself with the baasskap faction of the party, advocating for stricter racial policies and the consolidation of white minority rule.

 Botha gained a reputation for his tough and uncompromising rhetoric, often warning of the dangers of communism, black liberation movements, and international pressure against apartheid.
 His speeches in Parliament were marked by aggressive language, emphasizing the need for strong leadership to defend white rule.
 He displayed authoritarian tendencies, advocating for increased state power to suppress opposition and enforce apartheid policies.
 His biggest opponents during his career in Parliament were Helen Suzman and Harry Schwarz, whom he often verbally attacked in Parliament.

-After retaining his seat in the 1953 and 1958 elections, he was appointed Deputy Minister of Internal Affairs by Prime Minister Hendrik Verwoerd.
+After retaining his seat in the 1953 and 1958 elections, Botha was appointed Deputy Minister of Internal Affairs by Prime Minister Hendrik Verwoerd.
 In his capacity, he assisted the administration with the enforcement of the Population Registration Act, which classified all South Africans into one of four racial groups.

-In 1961, he was appointed Minister of Community Development and Coloured Affairs, a position that gave him direct control over policies related to urban segregation and forced removals.
+In 1961, Botha was appointed Minister of Community Development and Coloured Affairs, a position that gave him direct control over policies related to urban segregation and forced removals.
 He was responsible for implementing large-scale resettlement programs that forcibly relocated non-white communities from urban centers to designated areas under the Group Areas Act.

-In 1966, he was appointed Minister of Defence, a title in which he held for over 15 years.
+In 1966, Botha was appointed Minister of Defence, a title in which he held for over 15 years.
 As Defence Minister, he rapidly expanded the state's military capabilities, responding to growing resistance to apartheid and perceived external threats from neighboring African countries and international sanctions.
 He began South Africa's nuclear weapons program through a doctrine of "strategic deterrence", aiming to deter Soviet-backed forces in Southern Africa from intervening.
 He was instrumental in establishing the policy of "total onslaught", which framed South Africa's racial policies as a broader Cold War struggle against communism and black liberation movements.
 Under his 15 years in charge of the ministry, the South African Defence Force (SADF) reached a zenith, at times consuming 20% of the national budget, compared to 1.3% in 1968, and was involved in the South African Border War.